Efficient Large Language Models: A Survey: Model-Centric Methods

 \subsection{Efficient Architecture Design}

 Efficient architecture design for LLMs refers to the strategic optimization of model architecture and computational processes to enhance performance and scalability while minimizing resource consumption.
-Figure~\ref{fig:efficient architecture design} summarizes efficient architecture designs for LLMs.
+Figure~\ref{fig:efficient architecture design} provides a summary of existing efforts on designing efficient architectures for LLMs.